-Businesses, nonprofits, educational institutions and other organizations are paying more attention to leadership than ever before.
+Businesses, nonprofits, educational institutions, and other organizations are paying more attention to leadership than ever before.
 Leaders need to be informed on what their development initiative is designed to do and how its effectiveness will be determined.
-Kelly Hannum of the Center for Creative Leadership answers three key questions about leadership development evaluation.

 - Involving stakeholders in the process in order to appropriately consider multiple perspectives.